thomasfl/open-uri-and-write/README.md

   }
 ```

-Another way to do the same:
+A more compact way would be:

 ```ruby
   open("http://www.ruby-lang.org/open_uri_and_write.html","w").puts "<h1>OpenUriAndWrite</h1>"